21ST CENTURY TAI CHI

 An Uncertain agenda

-Perhaps it was the drop knuckle push ups on the concrete floor to develop the callouses that I found particularly anachronistic.
+Perhaps it was the drop-knuckle push ups on the concrete floor to develop the callouses that I found particularly anachronistic.
 In truth, all styles had their questionable elements.
 If we were sensible, we would have been more selective, and less devotional.
 It was a hard lesson to learn in the 1970's atmosphere of allegiance and confidentiality.

 The Luxury of Looseness

-the tendency of allegiance
+The tendency for allegiance

 To counter the tendency of allegiance, I learnt sword from a guy over from Hong Kong for a short stay in London.
 I learnt the Cane Form from a friend of a friend of a friend, and my push-hands is as derivative of Wu rather than that of Yang.
-I practice Silk reeling from Chen and even, yes...I will openly admit - some of my warm-ups come from the years I worked as a fitness instructor at a martial arts centre in South London.
+I practice a home-spun version of Silk reeling from Chen and even (yes...I will openly admit) some of my warm-ups come from the years I worked as a fitness instructor at a martial arts centre in South London.
 Why?
 Funny you should ask....

-Yes the "fight with the guards was truly magnificent", but it was not the speed of Lee's footwork, nor the Ohara Fight with the bottles, nor the nightmares that Bolo left me with, that held substance.
+Yes the "fight with the guards was truly magnificent", but it was not the speed of Lee's footwork, nor the Ohara fight with the bottles, nor the nightmares that Bolo left me with, that held substance.
 It was the honesty and rawness of expression with all it's idiosyncrasies and traits leaking off the screen that I found had accompanied home that evening.
 Thanks for that Bruce.
-Happy 40th.

 More on Bruce Lee?

 Thanks for visiting.
 Take a look at the best Tai Chi articles, introductory courses and complete courses, books and music videos.
 If you have a question, or looking for private classes, affiliate links, drop me a line here. or subscribe for some great Tai Chi stuff delivered to your inbox.